 While Augmented Reality (AR) may invoke thoughts of Pokémon Go or Snapchat Spectacles among the average consumer, manufacturers have a slightly different take on this fast-emerging technology.
-Using AR applications and the latest and greatest gear – from tablets to smart glasses – manufacturers of all sizes are finding tangible benefits, mostly with regards to workforce efficiency.
+Using AR manufacturing applications and the latest and greatest gear – from tablets to smart glasses – manufacturers of all sizes are finding tangible benefits, mostly with regards to workforce efficiency.

 IndustryWeek recently explored the use of AR in the industrial realm and turned to Upskill’s chief strategy officer, Jay Kim, for insight on the role of smart glasses in these applications.
 Kim anticipates that the next wave of smart glasses will arm industrial users with better optics and new sensors, characterizing environments for new ways of thinking and performing tasks.